 A: No, engraving will penetrate the gold layer and expose brass underneath.
 The exposed brass will quickly blacken.

-Q: A lot of the gold-filled chain that I’ve bought over the past year has darkened.
+Q: A lot of the gold-filled chain that I've bought over the past year has darkened.
 I was shocked.
-As long as it’s sealed in plastic and not worn, its fine.. but as soon as its left out on display or worn, it goes dark.. looks like an ugly brass.
+As long as it's sealed in plastic and not worn, it's fine... but as soon as it's left out on display or worn, it goes dark.
+It looks like an ugly brass.
 What is going on? 🙁 Can I clean this?
-I am really disappointed in gold-filled now, and want to focus more on sterling until I can figure it out. - Dana
+I am really disappointed in gold-filled now and want to focus more on sterling until I can figure it out. - Dana

-A: This sort of darkening is highly unusual so it sounds like you may have a sulphur contaminant issue.
-Although this blog was written for sterling silver, the same culprits would affect gold filled products in concentrated exposures: 7 Silver Tarnishing Culprits Lurking in Your Studio.
-Hope this helps!
+A: This sort of darkening is highly unusual so it sounds like you may have a sulfur contaminant issue.

-Q: Hi, I am in the same situation, all the gold filled that I bought in the past year has tarnished, but the one that I bought 2 years ago from another supplier is in perfect condition.
+Q: Hi, I am in the same situation, all the gold-filled that I bought in the past year has tarnished, but the one that I bought 2 years ago from another supplier is in perfect condition.
 Can these be clean at all?
-The supplier recommended to clean with regular jewelry cleaner , but not luck.
-Any suggestion on how to clean? - Mariangel
+The supplier recommended to clean with regular jewelry cleaner, but no luck.
+Any suggestions on how to clean? - Mariangel

 A: Unfortunately, once GF blackens you cannot clean the black because the tarnish is occurring in the brass layer that is under the gold layer.

 Q: Can you explain why gold-filled cannot be resoldered or repaired?
-It doesn’t rework like gold or silver.
-Most jewellers won’t repair a gold-filled piece.
+It doesn't rework like gold or silver.
+Most jewelers won't repair a gold-filled piece.
 Thank you! - Bronwyn

 A: Since gold filled is a layered product soldering will melt the gold and brass at the point where heat is applied.
 This can either burn off the surface gold or alloy it into the brass core.
-Either way you end up with exposed brass on the surface of the jewelry piece that will quickly blacken and contrast with the surrounding gold.
-Once brass from the gold filled is exposed the only solution is to plate over the entire jewelry piece to re-cover the brass and even out coloration.
-Depending on the construction of the jewelry and the presence of stones or beads, plating may not be possible.
+Either way, you end up with exposed brass on the surface of the jewelry piece that will quickly blacken and contrast with the surrounding gold.
+Once brass from the gold-filled is exposed the only solution is to plate over the entire jewelry piece to recover the brass and even out coloration.
+Depending on the construction of the jewelry and the presence of stones or beads, the plating may not be possible.
 Moreover, plating is rarely done in house at jewelry stores so this is a service they would have to outsource at great expense.
-Read our article: Soldering Gold-Filled Jewelry for more information.
+Read our article Soldering Gold-Filled Jewelry for more information.

 Q: Hi, how can you get scratches out of a gold fill pendant?
-A home remedy would be perfect but if not what are others ways to do so? - Ja
+A home remedy would be perfect but if not what are other ways to do so? - Ja

 Q: Can you tell me if a gold-filled item can be engraved?
 Thank you! - Michelle

-Q: hi, I’m searching for a partner to cover my 925 silver jewelry (which were made already) with gold filled layer.
-Can you please advice?
+Q: Hi, I'm searching for a partner to cover my 925 silver jewelry (which were made already) with a gold-filled layer.
+Can you please advise?
 Big thanks!! - Lydia

 A: Great question!
 It's difficult to tarnish gold-filled pieces whether it is a thin or a thick gauge since the top layer is always gold.

-Q: Hi. i have a question regarding its tarnishing.
+Q: Hi.
+I have a question regarding its tarnishing.
 You said that under rare circumstances does it tarnish.
-How come my nevklace that I got from you guys tarnished the blacken so quickly (in 2 months). - Sally
+How come the necklace that I got from you guys tarnished the blacken so quickly (in 2 months). - Sally

-Q: How much percentage is in 24k gold filled ring? - Mikael
+Q: How much percentage is in a 24k gold filled ring? - Mikael

 A: Hi Mikael,